 Barbara attended South Bend’s public schools, graduated from Penn Hall Preparatory School in Chambersburg, PA, and earned a bachelor’s degree from Sweet Briar College, VA.
 After graduation, she worked as an advertising copywriter in Washington, DC, and also for the Erwin Agency, a Washington-based news service.

-As a board member at Indiana University South Bend, Barbara has worked for the construction of the university’s art gallery.
-Barbara has received the Excellence in Philanthropy Award from South Bend’s Center for History—a particularly appropriate award considering her personal history with the Oliver Mansion.
-Years ago, before the mansion was donated to the Center for History, Barbara attended family parties there.
+As a board member at Indiana University South Bend, Barbara worked for the construction of the university’s art gallery.
+And she received the Excellence in Philanthropy Award from the Center for History (now the History Museum)—a particularly appropriate award considering her personal history with the Oliver Mansion.
+Years ago, before the mansion was donated to the museum, Barbara attended family parties there.

-In the social services, her philanthropic interests span the full range of human experiences.
-She’s been a champion of the Family & Children’s Center, as well as the South Bend Museum of Art, South Bend Education Foundation, and the Community Foundation of St. Joseph County.
+In the social services, her philanthropic interests spanned the full range of human experiences.
+She was a champion of the Family & Children’s Center, the South Bend Education Foundation, and—of course—and the Community Foundation of St. Joseph County.

-“I’ve known Barbara for more than twenty years,” says Rose Meissner, president of the Community Foundation.
-“She served on the Community Foundation’s founding board of directors and has been a personal friend and mentor to me from the very beginning.
-I have always admired the breadth of her interests, caring as much about social services as the arts.
-When I ask for feedback or advice, she gives it to me straight up, which I appreciate, softened by her ever-ready sense of humor.”
+“I knew Barbara for more than twenty years,” says Rose Meissner, president of the Community Foundation.
+“She served on the Community Foundation’s founding board of directors and was a personal friend and mentor to me from the very beginning.
+I always admired the breadth of her interests, caring as much about social services as the arts.
+Whenever I asked her for feedback or advice, she gave it to me straight, which I appreciate—softened by her ever-ready sense of humor.”